 In this example, one can see that embedded local variable declarations, after being checked for validity, are all collected into one sequence of declarations.

 P := proc( x )

 if (local a := x^2) > 4 then

 for local i to a do

 P ≔ procxlocala,i;if4<a ≔ x^2thenprint⁡too manyelifa=4thenforitoadoprint⁡iend doelseforitoa+1doprint⁡i,aend doend ifend proc

 Declaring variables within the body of a procedure or module was introduced in Maple 2019.

 This feature is currently not supported in 2-D math input in the Standard Interface.
-It is supported in 1-D math input in the Standard interface, as well as in the Command-line and Classic user interfaces.
+It is supported in 1-D math input in the Standard interface, as well as in the Command-line user interface.

 Download Help Document

 What kind of issue would you like to report?
 (Optional)